swapnesh/angular2-learn/README.md

-# angular2-learn
-This is an app based on Angular2 and bootstrap.
+Project using Angular2 and bootstrap.